JuliaGPU/gitlab-ci/README.md

 # JuliaGPU GitLab CI

 This repository contains instructions and resources related to the GitLab CI infrastructure for the JuliaGPU organization.
+It can be used to add GPU CI to Julia packages, as long as there's a publicly-accessible git repository.

 ## Quick start